Eventyret/PokeDash/README.md

 ```

 ##### Frontend
 I had some issues regarding the battle, where the help text would not update.
-This was simply because i forgot to rename the help text in `battles.component.ts` this was fixed at a later date but now updates correctly.
+This was simply because I forgot to rename the help text in `battles.component.ts` this was fixed at a later date but now updates correctly.

-The user would start a battle and the helptext would be `Get Ready to fight` user then would start the fight and the text would change to `Fight in progress` once fight was completed it would say `Please stop the Fight to continue` now the bug would the be that if a user clicked stop it would still display this message.
-This was fixed in the follwoing commit [#d922680](https://github.com/Eventyret/PokeDash/commit/d92268082b31c66d9670458f1e038ea157174f3b)
+The user would start a battle and the help text would be `Get Ready to fight` user then would start the fight and the text would change to `Fight in progress` once fight was completed it would say `Please stop the Fight to continue` now the bug would the be that if a user clicked stop it would still display this message.
+This was fixed in the following commit [#d922680](https://github.com/Eventyret/PokeDash/commit/d92268082b31c66d9670458f1e038ea157174f3b)

 ### Known Bugs

-Since the project is built with Bootstrap 4 (Bootswatch) i'm fairly certain things are responsive, though there will always be widths and heights that are uncommon and will "glitch".
+Since the project is built with Bootstrap 4 (Bootswatch) I'm fairly certain things are responsive, though there will always be widths and heights that are uncommon and will "glitch".

 1. An example of this was pointed out to me on the following widths and heights